CAUTION: This story's plot is linear. If you like mysteries, then this is not for you. You were warned.

 Megas XLR and the Touhou Project are the properties of their respective owners and copyright holders.
 Creative liberties have been taken at certain points, so tread cautiously and don't get stepped on.
-This story, at the most, probably won't have more than five chapters to it; I wanted it to be the equivalent of a one-hour special as opposed to a multi-episode saga.
+This story isn't terribly long; I wanted it to be the equivalent of a one-hour special as opposed to a multi-episode saga.

-Read, enjoy, and wonder whether I've gotten enough sleep recently.
+Read, enjoy, and wonder whether I got enough sleep when I wrote this.

 Tewi sat on the roof at Eientei, staring up at the moon.
 It was barely over a month ago when the night that some had called "Imperishable" had taken place.
 Now for an entirely different reason from what had transpired, she felt that it would be due to the moon once again that their lives were about to be enlivened.